peterhinch/micropython-async/PRIMITIVES.md

 Constructor optional positional args:
  * Any further positional args are passed to the coro.

 Constructor optional keyword arg:
  * `group` Integer or string.
 Default 0.
 See Groups below.

-Class methods:
+Class public methods:
  * `cancel_all` Asynchronous.
+In practice this is the only method required by user code.
-Optional arg `group` default 0.
+ Optional args `group` default 0, `nowait` default `False`.
+ The `nowait` arg is for use by the `NamedTask` derived class.
+The default value is assumed below.
- Cancel all instances in the specified group and await completion.
+ The method cancels all instances in the specified group and awaits completion.
  See Groups below.
  The `cancel_all` method will complete when all `Cancellable` instances have been cancelled or terminated naturally before `cancel_all` was launched.
- Each coro will receive a `CancelError` exception when it is next scheduled.
+ Each coro will receive a `StopTask` exception when it is next scheduled.
+If the coro is written using the `@cancellable` decorator this is handled automatically.
- The coro should trap this, await the `stopped` method and quit.
-If the coro quits for any reason it should call the `end` method.
-The `@cancellable` decorator handles the above housekeeping.
+ It is possible to trap the `StopTask` exception: see 'Custom cleanup' below.
  * `end` Synchronous.
 Arg: The coro task number.
 Informs the class that a `Cancellable` instance has ended, either normally or by cancellation.
- * `stopped` Asynchronous.
+ * `stopped` Synchronous.
 Arg: The coro task number.
 Informs the class that a Cancellable instance has been cancelled.

 Bound method: